zaphar/ucg/docsite/site/content/stdlib/testing.md

 * `left` which is required and is the left hand side expression to compare
 * `right` which is required is the right hand side expression to compare.

-This module will create a description for you from the compared values.
+* `desc` which is an optional description to output for your test.
+This defaults to a description created from the compared values.

 ```
 let t = import "std/testing.ucg".asserts{};